getappmap/vscode-appland/doc/TUTORIAL-PYTHON-CHIPYORG.md

 ### Structure

 This tutorial is split into three sections:
-- Install the Visual Studio Code and the AppMap extension
+- Install Visual Studio Code and the AppMap extension
 - Setup and build the `chipy.org` application in a Docker image
 - Setup, record and open AppMaps recorded from `chipy.org` tests